 From April through August of 1920, psychologist Walter R. Miles (1885–1978) visited fifty-seven laboratories and institutes in nine different countries throughout Europe, documented his journey in exquisite detail, and gathered the information into a highly detailed report of more than three hundred pages.
 The report, never formally published, is now available in print, and title provides unique information about the workings of major centers of physiological and psychological research in early twentieth-century Europe.
 The book is introduced by C. James Goodwin, a renowned Miles scholar.

 Order from The University of Akron Press

-Each year, the CHP sponsors a booth in the exhibit hall at the meeting of the American Psychological Association.
+Each year, the CCHP sponsors a booth in the exhibit hall at the meeting of the American Psychological Association.
 Posters, books, and products are given away through a random drawing.
-Be sure to stop by in Washington, DC in 2014!
+Be sure to stop by in Toronto, Canada in 2015!

 Students pose with Bandura’s Bobo Doll at the 2010 CCHP Exhibit in San Diego.